KVHP: Effects of Hurricanes Laura and Delta

-KPLC and KVHP began airing continuous coverage of Hurricane Laura on August 25, 2020 from their studio facility in Lake Charles.
+KPLC and KVHP began airing continuous coverage of Hurricane Laura on August 25, 2020, from their studio facility in Lake Charles.
 The personnel of both stations evacuated to the facilities of Baton Rouge sister station WAFB in the afternoon hours of August 26, as mandatory evacuations for the city of Lake Charles had been issued ahead of the hurricane's landfall.
 On August 27, the hurricane made landfall in Cameron, Louisiana; the KPLC/KVHP studio transmitter link tower collapsed shortly after landfall, resulting in severe damage to the studio building and taking both stations out of commission.
 While KPLC was able to resume operations from the facilities of WAFB after the hurricane, KVHP was forced to remain silent due to the lack of an alternate tower; Fox thus provided a Foxnet-like national feed to local cable providers until KVHP resumed operations at the end of 2020, and KPLC simulcast KVHP's Fox feed on channel 7.5 and ABC feed on channel 7.4.

-Programming

-Syndicated programming

-Syndicated programming on KVHP include Judge Mathis, Judge Judy, Hot Bench, Jeopardy!, Wheel of Fortune, Rachael Ray, The Real, and Modern Family.
-Syndicated programming on KVHP-DT2 include The Drew Barrymore Show, The Good Dish, and Family Feud.
-KVHP is one of the ten Fox stations in the United States to air both Jeopardy! and Wheel; alongside WBFF in Baltimore; WSYT in Syracuse, New York; WVUE-DT in New Orleans; WLUK-TV in Green Bay, Wisconsin; KDVR in Denver; WXIX-TV in Cincinnati; WALA-TV in Mobile, Alabama; WLUC-DT2 in Marquette, Michigan; and WDAF-TV in Kansas City.
-KVHP is also the only station in the Central Time Zone to air Wheel at 6:00 p.m. instead of at 6:30 p.m.